dror27/dk-shack/vol1/songs/en/Peggy May.md

 \
 Collecting favors from your folks\
 There’s really nothing left for talk\
-“Just give me cash, and I’ll be out\
+"Just give me cash, and I’ll be out\
-The neighbors watching, I’ll won’t shout”\
+The neighbors watching, I’ll won’t shout"\
 \
 With cash, your conscious seems so clear\
-losing all sense of pain and fear\
+Losing all sense of pain and fear\
 You choose your victim so swiftly\
-“Come-on mister, wanna bite me?”\
+"Come-on mister, wanna bite me?"\
 \
 Collecting favors from your folks\
 There’s really nothing left for talk\
-“Just give me cash, and I’ll be out\
+"Just give me cash, and I’ll be out\
-The neighbors watching, I’ll won’t shout”\
+The neighbors watching, I’ll won’t shout"\
 \
 But when they sweep the streets clean\
 With their big white cleansing machines\